 When I brought the songs home from 48 Mill Pond Rd. it was time for us, as a band, to start to develop them.
 Some made their way to Margo’s Farm where we moved our studio and did an intensive two week session to kick start the project; some ended up in Victoria, BC where Joby Baker added a handful of magic touches; some were completely reworked using bass-lines supplied by Alan; and then there were the strings supplied by Henry Kucharzyk.
 Here are some of the songs in their various states of being, listen as the songs meander down their separate paths..

 This entry was posted on Saturday, August 2nd, 2014 at 8:58 am and is filed under news.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.